Johann Jakob Moser

 Johann Jakob Moser (18 January 1701 – 30 September 1785) was a German jurist, publicist and researcher, whose work earned him the title "The Father of German Constitutional Law" and whose political commitment to the principles of Liberalism caused him to lose academic positions and spend years as a political prisoner.
+Moser was born and died in Stuttgart.

 Early life

 Johann Jacob Moser was a member of the Moser family of Filseck, an old and respectable Württemberg family.
 They were devout Protestants with a history of service as civil servants to the Duchy of Württemberg.
-Moser's father was Johann Jacob Moser of Filseck (born 1660 in Stuttgart, died 1716), and his mother was Helene Catharine née Misler (born 1672 in Stade, died 1741 in Stuttgart).
+Moser's father, Johann Jacob Moser of Filseck, was born in 1660 in Stuttgart and died in 1716; his mother, Helene Catharine Moser (née Misler), was born in 1672 in Stade and died in 1741 in Stuttgart.